matthew-william-lock/blue-detector-task/readme.md

 For this project, the webots_ros2 package was built from source, with the specific commit found in the ```webots_ros2``` submodule in the ```src``` folder.

-Follow the instructions [here](https://github.com/cyberbotics/webots_ros2/wiki/Linux-Installation-Guide) to install the Webots ROS2 package into your ROS2 workspace, but be be sure to use the branch
+Follow the instructions [here](https://github.com/cyberbotics/webots_ros2/wiki/Linux-Installation-Guide) to install the Webots ROS2 package into your ROS2 workspace, but be be sure to use the branch.